This article from Christoph Rauhut investigates what digital competence means in the corporate practice of today.

 The Conceptual Interpretation of Digital Competence

-The Merriam-Webster dictionary defines the concept of “competence” as an expertise or the ability to possess.
+The Merriam-Webster dictionary defines the concept of “competence” as expertise or the ability to possess it.
 People as individuals and, as a result, the entire organization should and must develop competence in various areas.
 Accordingly, the employee should have a certain “expertise” in specific topics.
-On the one hand, these are competences in one’s own profession.
-The welder must be able to weld, the automaker must be able manufacture automobiles, and the computer scientist must be able to program code.
+On the one hand, these are competencies in one’s own profession.
+The welder must be able to weld, the automaker must be able to manufacture automobiles, and the computer scientist must be able to program code.
 However, far more skills exist for these examples here for the individual than the mere “ability” to do one thing.

-In order to remain competitive, a company’s employees need to have other interdisciplinary skills as well.
+To remain competitive, a company’s employees need to have other interdisciplinary skills as well.
 They should be familiar with the organization in their own company.
 The culture of the company also plays a major role here.
-However, it is not possible to measure every skill in the company environment.
+However, it’s not possible to measure every skill in the company environment.
 Often social skills (or soft skills) are involved that make an employee particularly valuable for an organization outside of their professional skill set.

 Digital Skills are of essential importance for companies

 Research has shown, however, how important this topic is for companies in various sectors and industries.
-In particular, in order to remain on a par with the competition on a national and international level, companies, but also individual employees, need to understand and implement digital skills in their company.
+In particular, to remain on a par with the competition on a national and international level, companies and individual employees need to understand and implement digital skills in their company.